bryanmma/inventory-crud-sql/README.md

 - **Data Isolation:** Separates logic from data by utilizing a dedicated `/data` directory.

 ## Technical Context
-- **Language / Idioma:** This project was developed as a final assignment for a Python specialization course in Peru.
-Therefore, variable names and the user interface are in Spanish.
+- **Language / Localization:** This project was developed in a Peruvian environment.
+Therefore, the user interface and variable names in the code are in Spanish.
-  *(Este proyecto fue desarrollado como trabajo final para una especialización en Python en Perú.
-Por este motivo, los nombres de las variables y la interfaz de usuario están en español).*

 ## Project Structure
 - `/config`: Database connection and configuration settings.